fbpx

 roostervane academy

-I’m writing this in the middle of sky high inflation, miserable house costs, and trips to the grocery store that… well… hurt.
+I’m writing this in the middle of sky-high inflation, miserable housings costs, and trips to the grocery store that leave you crying in the car after.

-In this article, we’re going to do some creative savings and talk through clever ways to save money.
-From the little to the big, these ideas will help you scrape off you’re bottom line and increase that oh-so-sexy cushion of free cash every month.
+In this article, I’m going to walk through 17 creative savings ideas.
+These clever ways to save money will help you increase that oh-so-sexy cushion of free cash every month.

 And that extra cushion can help you in a ton of ways, from building wealth to investing in yourself to building out a passive income stream!